Clergy and Staff

 Jen Wolf, Administrative Assistant

-Jen is very excited to be welcomed into the Temple Beth David community.
-She grew up in Lexington in the Reform Jewish world in NFTY and URJ Eisner Camp.
+Jen wears many hats here at Temple Beth David.
+She is in the temple office and is a certified preschool teacher on the other side of the building at Shalom Corner.
+Jen grew up in Lexington in the Reform Jewish world in NFTY and URJ Eisner Camp.
 As a theatre major from Goucher College, Jen has a passion for musical theatre and has acted, directed, stage managed, and designed many performances in the Boston and Baltimore areas.
-Prior to coming to TBD, Jen was a preschool teacher at Solomon Schechter of Greater Boston’s preschool program, Gan Shelanu, where she was in the classroom during the year as well as a lead teacher during the summer program.
-Jen worked as the Drama Specialist at Camp Grossman, working with kids on improvisational skills, movement, spatial awareness, and having the confidence to perform in front of peers.
-Jen lives with her husband, two daughters, and puppy in Medfield.
-Jen lends support as a teacher in Shalom Corner.
+Prior to coming to TBD, Jen was a preschool teacher at Solomon Schechter of Greater Boston’s preschool program, Gan Shelanu.
+Jen served as the Drama Specialist at Camp Grossman, working with kids on improvisational skills, movement, spatial awareness, and having the confidence to perform in front of peers.
+Jen lives with her husband, two daughters, and cockapoo in Medfield.

 Leslie Cain, Financial Administrative Assistant